BS, University of California, Irvine

 What books will I use in Calculus AB?

-View the Calculus AB Booklist for the 2015–16 academic year for reference.
+The official 2017–18 AP® Calculus AB Booklist is now available.
 Please note that a TI-84 model or higher graphing calculator is required for this course.

 You can order your books starting June 1 for the 2017–18 academic year through HSLDA Online Academy’s bookstore.